khanglt-bitel/source-compare/README.md

 - Handles up to 10k files.
 - Uses streaming unzip (don’t load everything in memory at once).
+- Decompilation submits each `.class` entry directly to a completion service so that only a handful of class byte arrays are resident at any moment, even for archives with hundreds of megabytes of bytecode.
 - Parallelizes decompile/format with thread pool.
 - Lazy-load diffs in UI (diff only rendered when user clicks a file).

+## 10. Testing & Validation

+- Unit tests exercise the streaming decompilation pipeline, including a large archive regression that tracks heap deltas to guard against reintroducing the previous buffering behaviour.

 ## 8. Deployment